 Guenther highly prioritizes playing guys who have grown up in the system of Wilsonville’s youth programs, fairly highlighting each individual’s talents.

 “There are programs in this state that have an influx of talent from around the METRO area that didn’t play at those schools last year.
-They’re willing to sell the kids who’ve been in the program from third grade on up, and bring in somebody new.
+They’re willing to sell the kids who’ve been in the program from third grade on up and bring in somebody new.
 I’ll never do that,” Coach exclaims.
-He continues by comparing big named schools in relation to team size and competitive status by saying,
+He continues by comparing big-named schools in relation to team size and competitive status by saying,

 “Every team gets their transfers.
 We got a couple this year.
 We got a kid from the Dalles, one from Hawaii, Hermistan, and West Linn.
 Did we go to their 7 on 7 games and recruit them?
 Did we go over to Hawaii to meet them?
 No!
-Every team will get their 2 or 3, but it’s when you’re pulling in 10 or 15 starters from other programs when I start to question things.
+Every team will get their 2 or 3, but it’s when you’re pulling in 10 or 15 starters from other programs that I start to question things.
 I’m not doing that to my guys.”

 “It makes me proud watching our guys take the lead; watching Mark (Wiepert) take the lead.
 To run to the middle of the field and to see the entire team take a knee– it’s inspiring.
 Mark then goes to the other team and invites them to join no matter the score at the end.”